 "Oysters are climate heroes.
 Each one filters 190-200 litres of seawater daily, removing nitrates and plankton to clarify the water column.
 This allows sunlight to reach the seabed, enhancing photosynthesis, and promoting the growth of seagrass and seaweed habitats," Mr Lawlor said.

-"Oyster reefs also stabilise the seafloor, reduce turbidity, and buffer coastlines from storm surges, making them a keystone species in strengthening marine ecosystem resilience."
+"Oyster reefs also stabilise the seafloor, reduce turbidity, and buffer coastlines from storm surges, making them a keystone species in strengthening marine ecosystem resilience," said Mr Lawlor.

-If this initiative proves successful, the plan is to expand it to a number of other areas including Greystones in Co Wicklow.
+If the initiative proves successful, the plan is to expand it to a number of other areas including Greystones in Co Wicklow.

 "We want to encourage communities to take on similar environmental restoration projects, and to motivate businesses and individuals to support or participate in our expanding initiatives," Mr Lawlor said.